Azure/llmops/documentation/git_workflow.md

 3. **Merge to develop**:

 Once the Pull Request is approved, it is merged into the `develop` branch.
 This merge triggers the *Continuous Integration (CI) Pipeline*, which builds the orchestration flow and conducts AI-assisted evaluations using a comprehensive test dataset based on the [Golden Dataset](https://aka.ms/copilot-golden-dataset-guide).
-Upon successful completion, the *Continuous Delivery (CD) Pipeline* is executed to deploy the flow to the **dev** environment.
+Upon successful completion, the *Continuous Deployment (CD) Pipeline* is executed to deploy the flow to the **dev** environment.

 4. **Release Branch (Release/1.0.0)**:

 After confirming the stability of the `develop` branch through testing in **dev**, a release branch `release/1.0.0` is created from `develop`.
-This triggers a *Continuous Delivery (CD) pipeline* to deploy the application to the **qa** environment.
-Before deployment, an AI-based evaluation assesses quality, risk, and safety metrics to ensure stability.
-The application in **qa** is then used for User Acceptance Testing (UAT) and [red teaming](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/red-teaming) testing.
+This triggers a *Continuous Deployment (CD) pipeline* to deploy the application to the **qa** environment.
+Before deployment, an AI-based evaluation assesses [quality](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/develop/flow-evaluate-sdk), risk and [safety](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/develop/simulator-interaction-data) evaluation.
+The application in **qa** is then used for User Acceptance Testing (UAT) and [red-teaming](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/red-teaming) ou LLM App.

 ```bash
 git checkout develop